Taquo

 Denny calls into the aether, “Braden, can you break away for a few minutes, please?”

-The dwarf’s tari materializes, sandwiching himself between Denny and Benn at an uncharacteristic eye-level with them.
 His hair, silver-streaked and luxurious, spills from an antique leather aviator’s cap, and his tanned face is highlighted by both a brilliant white grin and goggles so deeply tinted they appear to be opaque.
 A distressed leather bomber jacket tops a white tee-shirt and pocket-festooned cargo shorts bulging with what one must presume to be some manner of cargo.
-His stubby, muscular legs dandle from his perch atop a high pedestal seat, and terminate in a pair of classic high-top Converse All-Stars; red canvas, white rubber, immaculately preserved, worth a modest fortune on the collector’s market.
+His stubby, muscular legs dandle from his perch atop a high pedestal seat, and they terminate in a pair of classic high-top Converse All-Stars sneakers – red canvas, white rubber, immaculate, worth a modest fortune on the collector’s market.

 He slips the goggles up onto his forehead.